dominodatalab/domino-code-assist-docs/docs/app/create.md

 ### Adding a histogram

-Create a histogram using LCA, as described in [Scatter Plot](../visualization/create-plot.md) or adding your own code.
+Create a histogram using Code Assist, as described in [Scatter Plot](../visualization/create-plot.md) or adding your own code.
 In our example we add the following code ourselves:

 ```python
 import plotly.express as px